localcloud-dev/localcloud-agent/README.md

 ### Quickstart

 LocalCloud uses Git to manage deployments that's why you don’t need to learn new commands or configuration files to deploy your projects.
-You can use a self-hosted instance of LocalCloud or our fully managed cloud platform (from January, 2024).
+You can use a self-hosted instance of LocalCloud or our fully managed cloud platform.

 #### What you need to deploy the first project:
 - A fresh (new) server (VPS, Public Cloud, Dedicated Server, etc) with public IP, SSH access, and Ubuntu 22.04.
 If you don't know where to get a cloud server try Hetzner, Scaleway, OVH or DigitalOcean.
 All these cloud providers are easier to use and much more cheap than AWS, GCP or Azure.